 - Employer Incentives for Hiring People with Disabilities: Federal Tax Incentives At-A-Glance – This fact sheet offers basic information about national hiring incentives for employers who recruit people with disabilities.

 - Hire Gauge – This online calculator assists employers in calculating the benefits their business may be eligible for based on recruiting people with disabilities.

 The Institute for Community Inclusion is proud to be authoring courses for the new College of Employment Services (CES).
 CES is a series of online classes for employment professionals.
 The lessons cover best practices around creating job accommodations, disclosing disabilities, building personal and professional networks, and many other topics.
 This accessible, practical curriculum equips employment professionals to meet and surpass national and agency standards for their field.

-The U.S. Department of Education Rehabilitation Services Administration (RSA) funds ten regional Technical Assistance and Continuing Education (TACE) Centers across the United States to provide information, training and technical assistance in Vocational Rehabilitation.
+The U.S. Department of Education Rehabilitation Services Administration funds ten regional Technical Assistance and Continuing Education (TACE) Centers across the U.S. to provide information, training and technical assistance in vocational rehabilitation.

 APSE has established the Employment Support Professional Certification Council (ESPCC) to oversee a certification program for employment support professionals.
 Job coaches, job developers, transition employment specialists, job placement personnel and employment specialists/consultants can earn the designation of Certified Employment Support Professional (CESP) by passing the national CESP examination.